 - Consult with your college/major advisor(s)

-- Research programs and options: Browse the Syracuse Abroad programs, and talk to Marie Kulikowsky at the Syracuse Abroad office.
+- Research programs and options: Browse the Syracuse Abroad programs, and reach out to Marie Kulikowsky at the Syracuse Abroad office for summer programs.
 Be sure to mention you are a student-athlete.

 - Talk to your academic coordinator

 - Request a meeting with your coach and academic coordinator